uwdata/latent-space-cartography/README.md

 schema_header = None
 ```

-### Client Side Config
+### Client-side Config

-Client-side config is a JSON file that customize the UI.
+Client-side config is a JSON file that customizes the UI.
 We will provide a default config that you can further build on.
 After you run the command to add your dataset (in the next subsection), the config will appear as `<project_root>/deploy/configs/config_<dataset>.json`.

 Below is an example configuration file.
 Remove the comments if you copy-paste the following into your JSON file.
 For the optional items, they usually create a new UI element.
 Omit the item entirely if you do not need its corresponding functionality.